enigmampc/enigma-p2p-monitor/README.md

 # enigma-p2p-monitor

-Monitor chatter on the P2P network
+Monitor chatter on the Enigma network